 Can I have more than one return time at once?

 If you happen to be at the park when it's extremely busy and wait times are more than 15 minutes, then we recommend looking into the Quick Queue Unlimited pass at SeaWorld.
-With the pass, you can hop onto some rides in between return times.
+With the pass, you can hop onto some rides while you wait for your return time.

 Hopefully this overview of SeaWorld's Ride Accessibility Program gave you some useful information!
 If you have any questions at all, please let us know in the comments below!